AimPizza/todo-md-rs/README.md

 # Features TODO

 - [ ] tests / code improvement
+  - [ ] solve problem of creating tests interacting with runtime prompts and file reading
   - [ ] a simple test adding a task with all parameters
   - [ ] when adding a new command, one has to add code in multiple places ( get_string, strings_to_todo, list_single and mby more ).
 This creates multiple places for bugs to occur.
 - [x] nicer UI